 Step2: The Citrix administrator logs in to Citrix Gateway service to configure single sign-on to SaaS and web applications.
 The Citrix Gateway service offers a secure login to the company’s environment, end user’s sign-in to applications utilizing SAML single sign-on.

 Add a web or SaaS app to the library from the template.
-To learn more about a list of SaaS applications supported by Citrix Access Control follow the link
+To learn more about a list of SaaS applications supported by Citrix Secure Workspace Access follow the link

 Step3: The administrator enters the app details like a name of the application, URL, and domain details.
 Enhanced security policies are enabled to prevent data leaks.
 These policies within the SaaS applications enforce a restriction on the embedded browser when using a Workspace app for desktop or on Secure Browser when using Workspace app web or mobile.

 Step4: Enable Single sign-on to web/SaaS apps for publishing: Citrix Gateway Service (cloud services only) provides single sign-on to SaaS application.
 To enable single sign-on to SaaS application is now simplified in just a few web forms and clicking the configuration page greatly simplifies the deployment process.
 It is possible for administrators to apply the Gateway Connector to proxy the internal web-based SaaS application access to the external Workspace app user.

 Under the Library section of Citrix Cloud, SaaS and web apps are published.
 The administrator has to add the users from choosing the domain, only subscribed users get to access the application through Workspace app or Workspace web.

 Step5: Filter website lists: To protect the corporate network from browser-based attacks, Citrix Secure Workspace Access includes a web filtering service.
 Based on the policies the web filtering service allows, denies, or redirects the hyperlink request from the user as seen below: